nikitsoni/php_crach_course/README.md

-# Feedback form with sql and PHP!
+# Feedback form with MYSQL and PHP!